SrikumarSreedharan/SrikumarSreedharan.github.io/_journeys/Navagraha-Temple-Pilgrimage.md

 - Sacred Ceremony
 - Temples
 excerpt_separator: "<!--more-->"
+subtitle: ''
+journey_date: ''
+journey_guide: ''
+map_image: ''
+guided_journey: false

 ---
-<p>Launch on a odyssey of the galaxy to circumambulate the Temples dedicated to the 9 Planets the Navagrahas or the 9 celestial bodies.<!--more--></p>
+<p>Launch on a odyssey of the galaxy to circumambulate the Temples dedicated to the 9 Planets the **Navagrahas** or the 9 celestial bodies.<!--more--></p>
 <p>The celestial bodies are reflections in our own self.</p>
 <p>Sun- Soul power /energy/ energy source/willpower /iccha shakti</p>
 <p>Moon- mind and emotions /nurturing/ /team building</p>